Updated: Jan 3

 You've heard you should be using social media as part of your internet marketing strategy, but what exactly does that involve, and what platforms should you use for a successful social media campaign?

 Everyone is touting social media as the last word in your technicolour marketing dreams, but is that genuinely the case?
-In this article, I'll give you some answers and help you define a social media marketing strategy for your growing company.
+This article will give you some answers and help you define a social media marketing strategy for your growing company.

 In 2023, there will be 43.1 million social network users in the UK.
 (According to this study).
 Roughly three-quarters of the population are captivated by their smartphones.
 Social media has become a mainstay of everyday life.

-What Social Media Marketing Is Not
+What Is Social Media Marketing?

 Social media marketing (SMM) is not a replacement for your website or a substitute for creating great content, services and products.
-Social media is a tool to amplify the message, to engage with users and obtain feedback.
+Social media is a tool to amplify the message, engage with users and obtain feedback.

-If you fail to connect and resonate with your followers, then you are broadcasting into a black hole and all that energy creating content is wasted and a costly mistake.
+If you fail to connect and resonate with your followers, you are broadcasting into a black hole and all that energy creating content is wasted and a costly mistake.

 What Is A Social Media Marketing Strategy?

 Any SMM strategy should evaluate the different social media platforms available.
 Instagram is primarily visual and image-based, Twitter is text-based to add images and video underneath your commentary, and Facebook is a commingling of all three.

 In the beginning, you'll want to use the organic (free) route for your social media campaign because that will allow you to make mistakes without having to pay for them!
 Paid for social adverts give you more control over your target demographic.